-We have acted as counsel to Odetics, Inc., a Delaware corporation (the "Company"), in connection with the proposed issuance and sale by the Company of up to 308,528 shares of the Company's Common Stock (the "Shares") pursuant to the Company's Registration Statement on Form S-3 (the "Registration Statement") filed with the Securities and Exchange Commission under the Securities Act of 1933, as amended (the "Act").
+We have acted as counsel to Odetics, Inc. a Delaware corporation ("Odetics"), in connection with the registration for resale of up to 53,343 shares (the "Shares") of Odetics' Class A Common Stock pursuant to Odetics' Registration Statement on Form S-3 (the "Registration Statement" filed with the Securities and Exchange Commission under the Securities Act of 1933, as amended (the "Act").